-R G Carter completed a new city centre Premier Inn, which was previously the renowned Southampton Park Hotel.
+R G Carter completed a new Premier Inn in Southampton, which was previously the renowned Southampton Park Hotel.
 The project has regenerated this part of the city, with a modern building which overlooks the city Watts Park.

 The new hotel consists of 146 bedrooms and 132 seater restaurant, covering six stories with staggered roof lines, this is the largest Premier Inn R G Carter has constructed to date.
 The site team were able to overcome the challenges created from the limited site space and delivery restrictions by implementing a robust delivery schedule with sub-contractors and suppliers by forward planning.